oktadev/okta-blog/_source/_posts/2024-07-26-jhipster-terraform-gke.md

 ## Learn more about Java Microservices, Kubernetes and Jhipster

-In this post, you learned about JHipster microservices deployment to Azure Kubernetes Service using Terraform for provisioning a GKE cluster in a Standalone VPC.
+In this post, you learned about JHipster microservices deployment to Google Kubernetes Service using Terraform for provisioning a GKE cluster in a Standalone VPC.
 You can find the code shown in this tutorial on [GitHub](https://github.com/indiepopart/jhipster-terraform-gke).
 If you'd rather skip the step-by-step Terraform configuration and prefer jumping straight into the deployment, follow the [README](https://github.com/indiepopart/jhipster-terraform-gke) instructions in the same repository.

 Also, if you liked this post, you might enjoy these related posts: